Schwartz-Lab-NU/Lab_Protocols/Protocols/Rig_Clean_Up.md

 0. Clean dissection tools.
     - For glass pippettes, and bubblers, rinse extra and put them in the oven for drying.

-1. Stop perfussion and take out dish with the retina.
+1. Stop perfussion, turn off heater, and take out dish with the retina.
     1. Put lysine disc in the sharps container.
     2. Trash harp and retina
 ## Lines
 2. Put second dish in
-3. Turn heaters off (bath and reference electrode)
-4. Run mili Q water (150-200 mL) **with** the 60x objective and reference electrode in
+3. Run mili Q water (150-200 mL) **with** the 60x objective and reference electrode in
     - **Before running the lines, be sure that they are correctly placed and the backup vaccum is working**
 5. Run Ethanol (~50 mL) **without** 60x objective and reference electrode
 6. Run mili Q water again **with** the 60x objective and reference electrode in

 ## Dishware
-6. Wash:
+7. Wash:
     - Ames 2L bottle.
     - Dissection bottle.
     - Bubblers and their adaptors.
-7. Suction bath with the vaccum and empty the dissection bottle bath.
+7. Suction bath with the vaccum.
+8. Turn off, unplug, and empty the dissection bath

-8. Clean chambers
+8. Clean chambers.
     - Dry them in the oven for 10-15 min
+9. Turn off vaccum and empty Ames waste.
 9. Dry the lines with the gas gun
-    - Put a lens cleaning tissue to cover the objectives before blowing.
+    - Put a lens cleaning tissue to cover the objective before blowing.
     -  **Be sure the lines are dry!**
+10. Clean the objectives using lens cleaning tissue and spray.

 9. Clean dissection table with ethanol.